jsmreese/moment-duration-format/README.md

 A single underscore `_` will be replaced with the short duration unit label for its associated moment token.

-A double underscore `__` will be replaced with the duration unit label for its associated moment token.
+A double underscore `__` will be replaced with the standard duration unit label for its associated moment token.

 ```javascript
 moment.duration(2, "minutes").format("m _");